-If, after the establishment of its low-cost plan, the provider offers another low-cost plan with higher speeds, the provider will be required to permit its existing low-cost subscribers to upgrade to the new low-cost plan at no additional cost.
-NBO will require submission of a low-cost plan and score the proposed plan as defined in Section 2.4.2.
+In addition, providers will be required to allow subscribers to apply the ACP Benefit, or any State or Federal successor plan, toward the low-cost plan.
+The proposed low-cost plan may not be subject to data caps, surcharges, usage-based throttling, service installation fees, activation fees, equipment purchase fees, or any other recurring or non-recuring fees that add to a customer rate.
+Also, if, after the establishment of its low-cost plan, the provider offers another low-cost plan with higher speeds, the provider will be required to permit its existing low-cost subscribers to upgrade to the new low-cost plan at no additional cost.
+NBO will require submission of a low-cost plan and score the proposed affordable plan as defined in Section 2.4.2.
 All providers are encouraged to place links to information about the ACP in conspicuous locations on their websites.
-In the event ACP is discontinued, NBO reserves the right to adjust its low-cost plan requirements.
-If ACP should fail to be renewed or replaced with a federal (FCC) successor program, there would be no changes to the low-cost option requirements.